fabito/appengine-endpoints-jwt/README.md

 ### Injecting dependencies into @Apis

 Api endpoints instantiation is still performed by the SystemServiceServlet via reflection.
-After new instances are created the injector is retrieved from the ServletContext
+After new instances are created the injector is retrieved from the ServletContext and used to inject the required dependencies.

 ## Custom JWT Authenticator

-The JwtAuthenticator is a [Authenticator | http://t.com] implementation which retrieves the JWT token from the Authorization header, performs claims validation and signature verification.
+The JwtAuthenticator is an Authenticator implementation which retrieves the JWT token from the Authorization header, performs claims validation and signature verification.
 It also creates a User object which will be injected in the Api methods